-- collect and preserve criminal evidence used to solve cases;
+- Collecting, cataloging and preserving criminal evidence that may be used to solve cases

-- confer with ballistics, fingerprinting, handwriting, documents, electronics, medical, chemical, or metallurgical experts concerning evidence and its interpretation;
+- Meeting with ballistics, fingerprint, handwriting, document, electronics, medical, chemical or metallurgical experts to discuss and interpret evidence

-- testify as expert witness on evidence or laboratory techniques in trials or hearings;
+- Testifying as an expert witness on evidence or laboratory techniques in trials or hearings

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Forensic Science Technicians, on the Internet at http://www.bls.gov/oco/ocos115.htm (visited July 17, 2013).